 - The form of competition is Overwatch, played on the current patch

-- No map type or specific map may be reused within a match, including the first and tiebreaker maps
+- No map type or specific map may be reused within a match

 - Map Rotation - After a Game